-When you join one of our online programs you get a special invitation to our Secret Facebook Group (no one can tell you’re a member or see your posts).
+When you join one of our online programs, you get a special invitation to our Secret Facebook Group (no one can tell you’re a member or see your posts).
 This group is filled with women who all love someone suffering from addiction.

 Q: So I have been opening up to family and friends about being in an alcoholic marriage.
 I am at the point now where I really don’t care who knows and don’t feel the need to keep it a secret from anyone.
-At this point if anyone asks about my Alcoholic Husband I am honest with them.
+At this point, if anyone asks about my alcoholic husband, I am honest with them.
 How do I share with people outside of my immediate world?
-While I don’t want to embarrass him I feel strongly that I do need to be honest if they ask.
+While I don’t want to embarrass him, I feel strongly that I do need to be honest if they ask.

 Here’s my response:

-There are so many women out there secretly suffering who NEED to know they are not alone.
+There are so many women out there secretly suffering who need to know they are not alone.
 Who need the message of hope.

 If we choose to stay or leave – that’s not the point.
 It’s that we are learning to overcome.
 Together.